njgeorge000158/Weather-Visualization-for-Vacations-using-APIs/logs/README.md

-This folder holds the log files for the IPython notebooks, weather.ipynb and vacation.ipynb: the IPython Notebooks generate the files in Debug and Log Modes, respectively (see README.TECHNICAL.md).
+This folder holds the log files for the Jupyter Notebooks, weather.ipynb and vacation.ipynb: the Jupyter Notebooks generate the files in Debug and Log Modes, respectively (see README.TECHNICAL.md).

 ----